pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/2021/nolass/README.md

 * Kakuna:
   - HA spam (Tackle to finish)
 * Caterpie:
-  - HA x2
+  - HA x2 (Tackle turn 2 if hit by two string shots from Weedle)
 * Metapod:
   - HA x2 + Tackle

 **Bug Catcher 3:**
 - Caterpie:
   - HA x2
-- Metapod:
+- Metapod: (note: you need at least 2 HAs after this fight)
   - HA spam, Tackle to finish
 + Catch a Flyer
-  + Tackle then toss a ball at any flyer expect level 8s where you HA then toss a ball
+  + Tackle then toss a ball at any flyer except level 8 Pidgey where you HA then toss a ball
+  + Exception: if only 2 HAs are left, then weaken L8 Pidgey with Leer + Tackle

 ## Mount Moon
 **Mount Moon Manip:**